open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/Visualizer/README.rst.txt

 Native Visualizer Module
 ------------------------

-Native Visualizer ia a native app to view the classified images/metadata coming out of OEI.
+Native Visualizer ia a native app to view the classified images or metadata coming out of Open Edge Insights for Industrial (Open EII).

-.. note::  In this document, you will find labels of 'Edge Insights for Industrial (EII)' for filenames, paths, code snippets, and so on.
-Consider the references of EII as Open Edge Insights (OEI).
-This is due to the product name change of EII as OEI.
+.. note::  In this document, you will find labels of 'Edge Insights for Industrial (EII)' for file names, paths, code snippets, and so on.
+Consider the references of EII as Open EII.
+This is due to the product name change of EII as Open EII.

 Steps to build and run visualizer